MichaelSpila97/S3K_Genetic_Algorithm/README.md

-devised# Sonic3-K_Game_AI

-Project Overview:

-The goal of this project is to create a AI or Bot that can compenetly play the sega genisis classic Sonic 3 & Knuckles.
-The AI will use a combination of image analysis and action analysis to function.
-By the end the project it should be able to at least get through the first act of the game, Angel Island zone, with no issues.
+#Sonic3-K_Game_AI

 Below is a list of what has been completed, what needs to be polished/Upgraded or what need to be created.

 Completed: